Advance Dining Reservations FAQ

 Best strategy for getting the Chef’s Table at Victoria & Albert’s?

 Another difficult-to-obtain Advance Reservation.
-For this one, you’ll want to call exactly 180 days before the date you want to sit at the Chef’s Table and as early as possible.
-Walt Disney World Dining opens at 7AM (EST), Monday through Friday and on weekends and holidays.
+For this one, you’ll want to call exactly 60 days before the date you want to sit at the Chef’s Table and as early as possible.
+Walt Disney World Dining opens at 7AM (ET), Monday through Friday, and on weekends and holidays.
 There’s only one seating for the Chef’s Table per evening, and it is typically not available on Wednesdays or Saturdays.

 When you call 407-WDW-DINE (939-3463), listen for the prompt that will direct you to the Victoria & Albert’s line.
-There is also a separate number to call for V&A’s: it’s 407-939-7707.
+There is also a separate number to call for V&A’s at 407-939-7707.
 That gets you directly to the department that books for V&A’s Dining & Entertainment Services.

 How do I get the restaurant I want?